-Just recently, Jetpack added a new feature to their premium and professional plans that lets you easily add a payment button, with a nice format of product or service image, and information.
+Did you know that Jetpack has a feature in their premium and professional plans that lets you easily add a payment button, with a nice format of product or service image, and information.

 If you use WordPress.com and have paid for one of their plans you may have seen the Payment Button option.

-Well, now that feature has come to the Jetpack plugin if you have either the Premium or Professional Plan.
+Well, that feature is available if you have a Jetpack plugin Premium or Professional Plan.
 What’s cool about this is that it makes it so simple to sell a product or service on your WordPress site.
 This way, you can avoid having to install yet another eCommerce plugin, especially if you are currently using Jetpack and don’t have a lot of products or services for sale.
 Simple products and services such as hourly coaching are only a couple of examples of what you can do with this.

 Setting Up the Payment Button on Your Self-Hosted Site